Turn The Clock Back On Cataracts At Spector Eye Care!

 Cataract surgery at Spector Eye Care is performed on an outpatient basis and usually takes about two hours from start to finish.
 After your surgery at one our Connecticut offices, you will need to arrange for a ride home, as your recovery period restricts driving.

-Please schedule your consultation with our Cataract specialists at Spector Eye Care today by calling our offices in Norwalk and Stamford at 203.853.9900.
+Please schedule your consultation with our Cataract specialists at Spector Eye Care today by calling our offices in Norwalk at 203.853.9900.
 We look forward to speaking with you!